yangmu-s/Buttons/README.md

 # Buttons
-To make hardware development more easier with AI assitance .
+To make hardware development more easier within AI assitance .